davidedomini/presentation-trinity/presentation.typ

 == K-Nearest Neighbor Experience Sharing

-- Each agent maintains *its own experience replay buffer*, but also *augments* it by collecting a fraction of each *neighbor’s buffer*
+- Each agent maintains *its own experience replay buffer*, but also *augments* it by collecting a fraction of each *neighbor's buffer*
 - This allows agents to learn from each other’s experiences
 - Formally, we define:
   - $cal(D)_i^t$ the replay buffer of the agent $i$ at time $t$